What if everything you thought you knew about antibiotics was wrong?

 Patients have always been told that the key to a safe and effective course of antibiotics is to take all your pills as scheduled, even if you feel better.

-But, a new editorial published this week in the British Medical Journal is turning that notion on its head.
+But, a published this week in the British Medical Journal is turning that notion on its head.

 Researchers argue that not only is the “complete the course” message unnecessary, it is actively contributing to the growth of antibiotic-resistant bacteria — not preventing it.

 “The idea that stopping antibiotic treatment early encourages antibiotic resistance is not supported by evidence, while taking antibiotics for longer than necessary increases the risk of resistance,” the study authors wrote.

 The “complete the course” message may have had some merit in the early days of antibiotic development, but largely has not changed since then.

 Researchers cited an example from 1941 in which scientists treated a man’s infection with penicillin, only for the infection to eventually reemerge and kill him when doctors ran out of medicine.